 Hamblin’s most recent book is The Wretched Atom: America’s Global Gamble with Peaceful Nuclear Technology (Oxford, 2021).
 It offers a groundbreaking narrative of how the United States offered the promise of nuclear technology to the developing world and its gamble that other nations would use it for peaceful purposes.

-Arming Mother Nature: The Birth of Catastrophic Environmentalism is a book that challenges us to consider how much our views of global environmental change come from collaboration between scientists and the military as they planned to fight, and to survive, a third world war.
-His previous book, Poison in the Well: Radioactive Waste in the Oceans at the Dawn of the Nuclear Age, was the first international history of one of the least-understood environmental controversies of the twentieth century.
-An earlier book, Oceanographers and the Cold War, explores the true reasons for the explosive growth of the marine sciences after World War II.
+He is also the author of the prizewinning book Arming Mother Nature: The Birth of Catastrophic Environmentalism (Oxford, 2013), which challenged us to consider how much our views of global environmental change come from collaboration between scientists and the military as they planned to fight, and to survive, a third world war.
+An earlier book was Poison in the Well: Radioactive Waste in the Oceans at the Dawn of the Nuclear Age (Rutgers, 2008), the first international history of one of the least-understood environmental controversies of the twentieth century.
+Hamblin’s first book, Oceanographers and the Cold War (Washington, 2005) explored the reasons for the explosive growth of the marine sciences after World War II.